Global Mind Tests

 Is 200 ms reaction time good?

-Yes — in a simple online visual test, a 200 ms average is typically considered good and often slightly above average for adults.
+Yes.
+In a simple online visual reaction time test, a 200 ms average is generally considered good and often slightly above average for adults.

 Is 250 ms reaction time bad?